-Cycling makes it fun to explore new places, stay in shape, and spend time with friends; And whether you cycle for leisure or plan to begin some serious Lance Armstrong-like training, it can also be dangerous.
+Cycling makes it fun to explore new places, stay in shape, and spend time with friends; and whether you cycle for leisure or plan to begin some serious Lance Armstrong-like training, it can also be dangerous.
 Here are 5 tips to help keep you safe while cycling.

 Cyclists that ride on the road are usually putting themselves at risk of an injury or accident, especially in major metropolitan cities like Chicago, San Francisco, and Seattle, where cycling is more about transportation and less about exercise.
 Instead of driving or riding public transit, many opt for getting to work or school on a bike.
 Even though these areas have pushed to become bicycle-friendly, with dedicated bike lanes, street signals, and advocacy programs, it doesn’t mean riders can ignore important safety precautions.